you are

 arrival in Canada

-more than 30 days after your arrival date.
+more than 30 days after your arrival

 The waiting period is 15 days.

-Waiting period is waived, if you purchase
+Waiting period is waived, if you purchase this policy before

-or before your existing policy with the 21st Century expires.
+your arrival in Canada, or before your existing policy with

 Family rates

-are available for Enhanced and Basic Plans.
+are available for Enhanced and Basic

+Plans.
 All Applicants must select the same plan.
+The premium

-is calculated at two times
+for family coverage is calculated at two times the premium

-the premium for the eldest
+for the eldest adult.

-Traveling to Canada and Worldwide
+Traveling to Canada and

 This plan provides coverage throughout Canada